JOURNAL OF A COFFIN DODGER CHAPTER A

 To do that, however, I needed to speak with Adrian and his goons.

-And so my Journal begins.
+And this is how my Journal begins.

-With the above incident that occured about fifty years back from my narrating of it.
+With the above incident that occurred about fifty years back from my narrating of it.
 And as that incident concludes another unfolds when I interrupt the footy match in the Staff Recreation Room of Ward 29.

 But before the Journal narrates the brutality of that event, there's the telling of a fire and a murder.